QuantEcon/lecture-source-py/source/rst/classical_filtering.rst

 =====================================================

-It is instructive to compare the finite-horizon formulas based on linear algebra decompositions of finite-dimensional covariance matrices with classic formulas for the infinite horizon and infinite history prediction and control problems
+It is instructive to compare the finite-horizon formulas based on linear algebra decompositions of finite-dimensional covariance matrices with classic formulas for infinite horizon and infinite history prediction and control problems

 These classic infinite horizon formulas used the mathematics of :math:`z`-transforms and lag operators